 This doesn’t just go for the different stages of the marketing funnel.
 It can be easy, when you’re a part of a business’s internal marketing team, to feel separated from the rest of the company.
 If they’re all immersed in the world of whatever widget you sell, and you’re only thinking about leads and SEO, that makes some sense.
 But it’s not super healthy, for either side.
-Your marketing team is not an independent nation—it’s a part of your business like any other.

 One thing that can help here is having clear roles, and teasing out the ways in which they interact.
 That, obviously, applies to your marketing team itself—if you have a writer and you have a designer, don’t have the designer do a bunch of writing.
 But it also applies to the business at large.

 It’s likely, unless you’re a large multinational company, that your marketing team is going to need help.
 People from outside the team will be needed to step in on certain things, whether it’s asking a subject-matter expert to write a blog about a particular subject they know better than anyone else or it’s gathering information from a project team to create a case study.
 Know before you start out who you might work with, and define the terms of those interactions.
 That way they won’t feel like they’re being unnecessarily pulled away from other work, and you won’t feel like they’re blowing you off when you do ask for help.

 So make sure you aren’t isolating your marketing team from the rest of the business, and vice versa.
 Build bridges between the two, and show both sides how they help each other.